pablo-meier/Pablog/posts/2013-10-18-on-depression-mine.md

 **Also, trigger warnings for suicide, and depression.\]**

-### What is depression and what does it feel like?
+<h3 id="what-is-depression-and-what-does-it-feel-like">What is depression and what does it feel like?</h3>

 * [Hyperbole and a Half][1] has a wonderful two-part comic ([1][2], [2][3]) describing it.
 * [Ken White at Popehat][2] describes depression, from a first-person perspective, in [this article](http://www.popehat.com/2013/03/24/three-things-you-may-not-get-about-the-aaron-swartz-case/) (from "The Third Thing" onwards).